OpenSpace/OpenSpace-Web-Backend/README.md

 Two separate OpenSpace windows run with a single instance of OpenSpace.
 This is necessary for the frame encoding; with only one window running, most frames are dropped.

 #### Adjustments to Video Quality
-Currently the streaming framerate runs as high as possible, but with multiple instances running frames will be dropped (blinking black frames).
+Currently the streaming framerate runs as high as possible, but with multiple instances running, frames will be dropped (manifests as blinking black frames).
 To prevent this, go to `Settings -> Render Engine -> Framerate Limit` in the WebGui and set to 30 fps or so.

 Video resolution can be set in the `config/remote_gstreamer_output.json` sgct configuration file (side note: currently this file is the only config file that the WebRTC streaming version can run).
 Set the `"size"` values in both window entries to the desired resolution.